 Alternative routes on Lymington Road and Parkfield Road were considered as potential options.
-There are highway width constraints on Lymington Road between Upton Park and Pennys Hill that would mean it would be extremely challenging to deliver an all ages and abilities route here.
+There are highway width constraints on Lymington Road between Upton Park and Pennys Hill that would mean it would be extremely challenging to deliver an all ages and abilities route compliant with LTN1/20 here.
 Based on the audit process and design criteria including deliverability, the recommended route is on Teignmouth Road, which also provides improved connectivity to Mount Stuart Hospital and Torquay Academy.
+Teignmouth Road is prioritised, but options for cycling improvements along Lymington Road and Parkfield Road should still be considered in the future based on evidence of use and further engagement.